Path to function: Management > Connections > Add > OIDC

 Automatically - any user authenticated by your system and passed back to us is deemed ok and will be accepted by the system

-Manually - only user IDs you have previously uploaded via the list page will be accepted by our systems
+Manually - only user IDs you have previously uploaded via the list page will be accepted by our systems.
+Unlisted users will be denied access and you will see organisation mapping errors in the reports interface.

 Remove local accounts